chrmrtns/puzzlesync/README.md

 * Security hardening and WordPress standards compliance

 == Upgrade Notice ==

+= 1.0.3 =
+Plugin renamed to PuzzleSync to comply with WordPress trademark guidelines.
+All functionality remains identical.
+Database tables unchanged - no migration needed.

 = 1.0.0 =
 Initial release of PressML - Multilingual Content Manager.